Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Denis): Add an option to place the measure above the line of the ruler
 - MISSING FEATURE (Ludo): Add a context menu on the Part Usage list, in order to export the list from there.
 - MISSING FEATURE (Alban): Add a Brick property window to edit the altitude of the brick
-- MISSING FEATURE (Alban): Add scrollbars on the map view (can be shown or hidden from the map context menu and the View menu)
 - BUG (Alban): For some mice, the middle button doesn't work all the time.
 - BUG #57 (Alban): The drag and drop of file is not working under Mono 2.10
 - BUG #58 (Alban): The cancel of the edition with the right click mouse button doesn't work under Mono